Create an AI agent

 This feature is in Public Preview.

-This article shows you how to create AI agents and tools using the Mosaic AI Agent Framework.
+This article shows you how to create a tool-calling AI agent using the Mosaic AI Agent Framework.

 Requirements

-Understand the concepts of AI agents and tools as described in What are compound AI system and AI agents?
+Understand the concepts of AI agents and tools as described in What are compound AI systems and AI agents?

 Databricks recommends installing the latest version of the MLflow Python client when developing agents.
 See Authentication for dependent resources for information on